 Eligible projects can involve the repair, maintenance or reinstatement of missing items on heritage buildings.
 This can include fences, verandahs, windows, roof cladding and decorative detail.
 Structural work through to painting can be eligible for funding.
 Projects must be located within the MidCoast Council area.

-- where work has commenced or been completed without prior knowledge or agreement of Council or the heritage advisor
+- work has commenced or been completed without prior knowledge or agreement of Council or the heritage team

-- where substantial assistance has been previously provided or where the applicant has yet to complete other assisted projects
+- substantial assistance has been previously provided or where the applicant did not complete previous projects

-- the purchase of reusable equipment (eg power tools) or the purchase of a building/site
+- it is proposed to purchase reusable equipment (eg power tools) or the purchase of a building/site

 The conditions of approval outline the requirements that need to be met by successful applicants.